AkkhilCodingHub/update_script/README.md

 ### How to Run:
 1. Open a terminal.
-2. Navigate to the directory containing `update.sh`.
+2. Navigate to the directory `./linux_script/update.sh`.
 3. Run the script by typing `./update.sh`.

 ### Prerequisites: